Product

 LTV can be challenging to calculate because, whatever way you choose to calculate it, the numbers are not fixed.
 For example, if you have three pricing tiers and several add-ons, then your customers might be spending different amounts each month.
 This can make ARPU hard to pin down.

 Calculating all your needed revenue, customer, churn, and MRR movement metrics can be difficult, including LTV for Chargebee customers directly on Chargebee’s limited analytics dashboard.
-That’s why it is important to use Baremetrics to get the most out of your data.
+Third-party tools can help

 Baremetrics monitors subscription revenue for businesses that bring in revenue through subscription-based services.
 Baremetrics can integrate directly with your payment gateway, such as Chargebee, and pull information about your customers and their behavior into a crystal-clear dashboard.